ChenHsing/ChenHsing.github.io/_pages/about.md

 * [July'2022] **Three** papers are accepted by [ECCV 2022](https://eccv2022.ecva.net/).
 * [June'2022] **One** paper is accepted by [ACM'MM 2022](https://2022.acmmm.org/).
 * [May'2022] Be acted as a reviewer for [ECCV 2022](https://eccv2022.ecva.net/).
-* [May'2022] Joined Vision and Learning Lab, as Ph.D research in Computer Vision.
 * [Apr'2022] **One** paper is accepted to [ACM ICMR 2022](https://www.icmr2022.org/).
 * [Mar'2022] Started my internship at MicroSoft Research Asia([MSRA](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/)).
 * [Jan'2022] **One** paper is accepted by [DASFAA 2022](https://www.dasfaa2022.org/).